Why PINK Will Stop Selling Swimwear

 MORE: Ashley Graham and Danielle Herrington Reign Supreme in SI Swimsuit Issue

-This criticism is nothing new for Victoria’s Secret, especially its previous swimwear, so we’re kind of wondering why they didn’t try a new strategy with PINK.
+This criticism is nothing new for Victoria’s Secret (Revelist called it a “disgrace to all women”) especially its previous swimwear, so we’re kind of wondering why they didn’t try a new strategy with PINK.
 Not to beat a dead horse here, but maybe they would have reached a wider range of customers if they increased their sizing and representation.

 MORE: 10 Celebrity Summer Vacations to Drool Over